 Karl or no Karl, you’ll likely see some sunshine.
 Pack sunscreen but leave the mosquito spray at home.

-Mild Spring: What to Pack in March, April, or May
+Mild Spring: What to Pack for San Francisco in March, April, or May

 During the spring, pack for warm, 60-ish degree days and cool nights, with possible rain — especially in March.
 Generally, I’d recommend: